Lartu/tmon/readme.md

 Clone this repository, move it to somewhere permanent and make `tmon.py` executable by running `chmod +x tmon.py`.
 Then hook it to your crontab file.
-To do this, run `crontab -e` to open your crontab on an editor and then add the line `0 */2 * * * /path/to/tmon.py` to it.
-This will run `tmon` every 2 hours.
+To do this, run `crontab -e` to open your crontab on an editor and then add the line `0 * * * * /path/to/tmon.py` to it.
+This will run `tmon` once per hour.
 If you want to change the execution frequency, modify the cron line.

 To select the playlist to backup, create the file `config.tmon`.
 The only contents of that file should be the playlist id of the playlist you want to back up (the